Hubble2025/agi-shell-modules/modules/navigation-backend/README.md

-# Navigation Backend Module v1.3.3
+# Navigation Backend Module v1.4.0

 Enterprise-grade navigation management system with hierarchical structure, role-based access control, comprehensive audit logging, and backend configuration management.

 ## Overview

-The Navigation Backend Module provides a complete solution for managing hierarchical navigation structures in AGI Shell CMS, Boltnew, Semantic OS, and AION environments.
+The Navigation Backend Module provides a complete **standalone** solution for managing hierarchical navigation structures in AGI Shell CMS, Boltnew, Semantic OS, and AION environments.

-**v1.3.2** introduces optional **Advanced DB Tier** with enterprise-grade index optimization for installations with 500+ navigation items, providing 40-60% additional performance improvement over v1.3.1.
+**v1.4.0** is a complete standalone module containing:
+- All database migrations (8 files)
+- All React components (4 files)
+- Business logic services
+- TypeScript type definitions
+- Supabase client configuration

+The module can be installed as a complete package without external dependencies on the host project structure.

 ## Features